 SCOPE/SUMMARY

-A new 30” reinforced concrete pipe storm drain line was installed between the Oceanside campus and the City of Oceanside right of way across 2916 Colgate Drive.
+A new 30” reinforced concrete storm drain line was installed between the Oceanside campus and the City of Oceanside right of way across 2916 Colgate Drive.
 Work included the removal and abandonment of an existing corrugated metal pipe storm drain line that had failed, as well as grading in the surrounding damaged areas.
-The project also provided for replacement vegetation and irrigation at the areas affected by construction.
+The project also provided for the replacement of vegetation and irrigation in the areas affected by the construction.

 PROJECT TEAM